 An explosive nuclear chain reaction occurs when a sufficient quantity of nuclear fuel, such as uranium or plutonium, is brought together to form a critical mass.
 This is the minimum amount of fissionable material needed to start a chain reaction.
 The chain reaction starts when neutrons strike the heavy uranium or plutonium nucleus which splits releasing a tremendous amount of energy along with two or more neutrons which, in turn split more nuclei, and so on.
+For more information, see The Science Behind the Atom Bomb.

 In this gun-type device, the critical mass is achieved when a uranium projectile which is sub-critical is fired through a gun barrel at a uranium target which is also sub-critical.
 The resulting uranium mass comprised of both projectile and target becomes critical and the chain reaction begins.
 Dropped on the Japanese city of Hiroshima on August 6, 1945, it was the first nuclear weapon used in a war.